- 1 A quick intro to break dance in London

 La Familia – Ingestre Road

-A new one for the scene.
-La Familia are now holding a session every Monday in the borough of Camden.
+For Break Dance in London, here’s a new one on the scene.
+La Familia crew are now holding a session every Monday in the borough of Camden.
 Geared towards improvers rather than outright beginners, but you can definitely learn there, regardless of experience.

 This session costs only £1 and the address is above on the flyer.
 B-Better are encouraging all of our students to attend this session.